Key current activities and issues that will interest stakeholders

 2020 also proved a pivotal year for Bougainville with elections for a 4th House of Representatives and a new president to succeed John Momis.
 Respected community leader, Ishmael Toroama, an ex-combatant, peacemaker and cocoa farmer was elected as Bougainville’s fifth president in September.
 The Company is committed to working cooperatively with the new president and government to support Bougainville’s continued development.

 Bougainville Copper maintains positive relations with customary landowners from the project area, including with members of the Panguna Development Company Limited (PDCL).
-The PDCL is 100 per owned and operated by landowners with its members and board of directors being registered agents from the blocks within the project tenement through the Land Titles Commission.
+The PDCL is 100 per cent owned and operated by landowners with its members and board of directors being registered agents from the blocks within the project tenement through the Land Titles Commission.